“This post may contain affiliate links. Please read my disclosure for more info.

 3. Switched to streaming boxes and eliminated Cable TV

 If you’re still paying for cable TV, there’s a good chance that you’ll be able to save over $1000 this year, by streaming content instead.

-When I took a close look at our bill, I found we were paying $45 a month to rent our cable box, cable modern, remote, and each of the devices they require on other TV’s.
+When I took a close look at our bill, I found we were paying $45 a month to rent our cable box, cable modem, remotes, and each of the devices they require on other TV’s.
 That’s $540 a year!

-Since cable forces you to buy a bundled plan, we were watching less than 10% of the content we were paying for.
+Since cable’s business model forces you to buy a bundled plan, we were watching about 5% of the content we were paying for.

 So, to eliminate $540 a year for rental charges, I bought a streaming device for each TV.
 If you’re not familiar with them, it’s just a small device that plugs into your TV’s HDMI port.

 The streaming box will have an on-screen setup wizard that’ll walk you through connecting to your home wifi.
 It shouldn’t take more than 10 minutes to setup.

 The streaming device will show a menu on your TV, and it’ll include whatever you subscribe to.
 Netflix, Hulu, Amazon Prime Video…Basically, whatever you choose.